DominikKuenkele/sync-zeit-to-tolino/README.md

 export THALIA_USER=<thalia-user>
 export THALIA_PASSWORD=<thalia-password>
 ```
-Then run the following commands:
+Then run the following commands to build and start the container:
 ```bash
 docker build . -t sync-zeit-to-tolino docker run -it sync-zeit-to-tolino